COPPER RIVER STEWARDSHIP PROGRAM

 How do we ensure that our future leaders understand the contribution that complex natural systems make to a healthy society?
 With multiple partner organizations, we support more than 10 high school student leaders (from coastal and upriver Copper River communities) as they study the ecosystems of the Copper River watershed.
 They spend time in both the upper basin’s boreal forest and the delta’s rainforests, connecting it all.
 Adventures include multi-day overnight sailing trips from Cordova to Valdez, habitat stewardship projects that benefit fish and wildlife, and fun, creative writing exercises to help you find your voice.

-Ten students from throughout the Copper River watershed will be recruited to participate in the ten-day adventure in 2018.
+Ten students from throughout the Copper River watershed will be recruited to participate in the ten-day adventure in 2020.
 The program engages future leaders of the region in an active exploration of their surroundings to learn about the history, ecology, and future challenges facing the watershed and the wild salmon upon which their communities depend.
-To apply complete and submit the 2018 CRSP application packet.

 For more information on the program and to see projects from past stewards visit the CRSP program page.